top of page

 The view from Modern Woodmen Park qualifies as one of the best in baseball.
 Albuquerque has a spectacular view of the Sandia Mountains, Salt Lake has a spectacular view of mountains, and Modern Woodmen’s view of the Mississippi and the Centennial Bridge is just as amazing.
 The view at night with Centennial Bridge lit up is worth the price of admission by itself.

 Between the Ferris wheel and left field wall is a grass berm where fans can sit.
-On Sundays fans are allowed to bring their dogs and sit on the berm.
 The general admission seats are down the left field line and although they are bleachers, they do have backs so they aren’t as uncomfortable as regular bleachers.
 Down the right field line is a play area for kids including a jumper, rock climbing wall, and speed pitch game.
 There are picnic tables and other seats in the play area that allow for watching the game and keeping an eye on the kids at the same time.

-A nice feature of the park is that you can walk all the way around the field.
+A nice feature of the park is that you can walk around the field.
 There is a walkway behind the batters eye that allows for great views of the river and bridge while standing right on top of the Mississippi.

 Neighborhood 4